BizKit-Tech/BizKit-Tech.github.io/content/docs/others/streamlining-server-deployment-with-github-actions.md

   $bench_path build --app $1
   ```

   Now that we have the scripts, we can add the steps to the job.
 We will use the `if` keyword to execute the step only if the corresponding file type was changed.
 For example, if a Python file was changed, we will execute the `bench migrate` command.
 If a file inside the `customizations/initial` folder was changed, we will execute the `bench import-initial-customization` command.
 If a public JS file was changed, we will execute the `bench build` command.
-Here is how it looks like:
+Here is how it looks:

   ```yaml
         - name: Run bench migrate